-AGHS Response to COVID-19
+AGHS COVID-19 Response

 COVID-19 has impacted us all.
 The Australian Garden History Society’s priority is the health and welfare of our staff, members and members of the public who participate in our activities.
 All our Branches are therefore operating in line with our COVID-19 Safety Plan and Australian and State government indoor and outdoor gathering guidelines.
 Please remain in contact and keep safe.